 How to Hire a Designer for a Historic Home Renovation

 Owning an historic home is like being in a relationship with with a good looking and charismatic, but needy partner.
 Is it worth it?
-Absolutely.
+True love always is.
 But, oh! the patience and maintenance required.

 These beauties require their basic needs to be met—box gutters, HVAC , drainage—before you can ever even think of sprucing up the interiors.
 And like every great beauty, she’ll insist that you keep everything that makes her gorgeous, and just give her a little tweak here and there.